 One of the big decisions about drawdown income is how you produce it.
 There are three main options:

-You can take income from the dividends that are paid to the fund, instead of cashing in units or shares.
+You can take the dividends that are paid to the fund, instead of cashing in units or shares.
 There’s more chance of your money lasting, but you won’t know exactly how much you’ll get from month to month.

 You can make withdrawals that include the natural income from your investments plus some of your pension pot to get the income you need.